History of The Woodstock Academy

 1987The Towns of Pomfret and Brooklyn designate The Woodstock Academy as their high schools.
 The Towns of Woodstock and Eastford elect to bond a 14.5 million dollar Woodstock Academy building program 73% of which will be reimbursed by the state.
 Elizabeth Hyde chairs the building committee which oversees the project.

-1989Construction begins on the Academy campus.
+1989Construction begins on The Academy's campus.
 The Holt Science Building and Agriculture Building (since converted for administrative use) are demolished to make way for new facilities.
 Temporary classrooms are installed on the campus for use during the construction period.

 1997In the spring of 1997, The Woodstock Academy Board of Trustees arrived at a contractual agreement to accept up to twenty-five percent of students completing grade eight from the community of Canterbury.